AlexBoXY/kde-dolphin-addon/README.md

 ## move_mainDir
 Moves files from subdirectories matching choosen extension into current directory.
-Depends on kdialog, dunst and find.
+Depends on kdialog, notify-send.py and find.

 ### Installation:
 * Place move_mainDir.sh in your ~/.local/bin directory.
 Make it executable.